 Preventing against Human hacking

 Humans are the weakest links in any security strategy.
 Understanding the security exposure in any organisation is very important to prevent possible social engineering attacks.
 Human beings are very unpredictable, depending upon the circumstances they are in.
-It is very important for the security professional to design the security assessment accordingly.
+The security professional needs to design the security assessment accordingly.

 Social engineering is the usage of manipulation techniques by the threat actors exploiting human error and gaining access to private information, spreading malware, ransomware etc. These attacks can be done online, in-person and in other ways.

-Social engineering assessment comes into the picture to prevent social engineering attacks.
+Social engineering assessment or employee vulnerability assessment comes into the picture to prevent social engineering attacks.
 Social engineering is dangerous because it is not the vulnerabilities in applications or systems.
 Mistakes or access given through legitimate users are less predictable.
-Social engineering simulation is a simulated test aiming to measure the information security awareness levels of the organisation's employees by exploiting the natural behavior (trust, friendliness, assumptions, biases etc) of the employees.
+Social engineering simulation is a simulated test aiming to measure the information security awareness levels of the organisation's employees by exploiting the natural behaviour (trust, friendliness, assumptions, biases etc) of the employees.

 The team assessing the system attempts direct contact with the targeted employees, either through phone calls or in-person or through restricted access.